michael-beebe/shmemvv/README.md

 $ export CC=`which oshcc` ; export CXX=`which oshc++`
 $ cmake ../
 ```

+For a more comphrehensive build environment, see the [Dockerfile](Dockerfile).

 ## Tests
 By default, SHMEMVV will run all the tests, but if you want to only run a specific set or sets of tests, you can use one of these runtime flags.
 For example, this command will run the tests for the communication/context management routines.